clarencesham/kasten-argocd/readme.md

-# ArgoCD and Kasten K10
+# ArgoCD and Kasten K10 (origin: https://github.com/MichaelCade/argocd-kasten)
 # Incorporating data management into your Continuous Deployment workflows and GitOps model
+# I have modified some files in this repository and this README file

 This is a very simple example of how we can integrate Kasten K10 with ArgoCD.
 It's voluntary kept very simple because we focus on using kasten with a [pre-sync phase](https://argoproj.github.io/argo-cd/user-guide/sync-waves/) in ArgoCD.